jfroggatt/cc_fraud_detect/README.md

 For the modeling, we will use evaluate multiple models to determine which provides the best accuracy.
 Once the best model has been identified, we will then examine tuning performance to achieve the highest accuracy for that model.

 The models that will be evaluated for this dataset:
-1. Logistic Regression
+1. Logistic Regression Classifier
-2. Decision Tree
+2. Decision Tree Classifier
-3. Random Forest
+3. Random Forest Classifier
-4. LightGBM (mention in lecture but not covered in course)
+4. LightGBM Classifier (mention in lecture but not covered in course)

 I decided not to use AdaBoost, Gradient Boost, or SVM (other models covered in lectures), because the performance is a problem with such a high number of parameters and observations, where the models selected would work better.